webd-iitbbs/cdc-iitbbs/README.md

-clone the repository
+#clone the repository

+Make sure you have composer and xampp om your pc

-install vendor files
+#install vendor files

-composer install

-import all the migrations

-import laravel.sql
+<code>composer intsall</code>

+#import the database
+Check .sql file in the code and import into your phpmyadmin

+#generate keys
+<code>php artisan key:generate</code>

-serve the files
+#serve the files

-php artisan serve
+<code>php artisan serve</code>

+Site will be served at http://localhost:8000/